 - Phone: +971-3764159

 - Time Required: 04:00 Hrs

-Several artefacts belonging to the Bedouins that travelled to this land are displayed.
+Several artifacts belonging to the Bedouins that traveled to this land are displayed.
 The main section features the secrets behind the ethnic traditions and ways of life of the Arabs and is rich in history.
-Several objects like pots and pans, jewellery and other objects of daily use from the Hili gardens have been preserved in this place, each telling a story.
+Several objects like pots and pans, jewellery, coin and other objects of daily use from the Hili gardens have been preserved in this place, each telling a story.
 Besides this there are also many gold and silver weapons which were gifted to the Sheikh.
 A palm tree made of gold is another interesting thing to see.
 All in all, it is a nice display of historical articles as well as information that will certainly make your cultural knowledge a bit richer.

 - This destination is close to the Al Ain Oasis so you can combine your visit with it.

 - Adults: AED 3